 16. Coffee and Tea- 1 calorie per cup

-Unlike the zero calorie foods I recommended above, the zero-calorie foods below are food products that have been highly processed in order to achieve a zero-calorie status.
+Unlike the zero-calorie foods I recommended above, the zero-calorie foods below are food products that have been highly processed to achieve a zero-calorie status.

-The health of your gut bacteria in your gut microbiome is directly linked to the health of your immune system, and if you are eating too many foods containing artificial sweeteners you run the risk of depleting the good bacteria in your gut.
+The health of the bacteria in your gut microbiome is directly linked to the health of your immune system, and if you are eating too many foods containing artificial sweeteners, you run the risk of depleting the good bacteria in your gut.

-Here is a list of zero calorie food that I recommend avoiding:
+Here is a list of zero-calorie foods that I recommend avoiding:

 - Diet sodas